dobin/yookiterm-challenges/challenge02/challenge02.md

-# Introduction to C data structures
+# Introduction to memory layout: C data structures

 ## Introduction

-We will talk about C buffers and other structures here.
+In this challenge we will analyze some data structures in a C program.
+By looking at memory pointers, we will be able to deduce how C organizes some variables in memory.

 ## Goal

-- Learn more about C and its data structures
-- Learn how data structres are implemented in memory
-- Learn a bit about C pointers
+* Learn a bit about C pointers
+* Learn more about C data structures

 ## Source